chainguard-dev/advisory-schema/README.md

 ## Releases

-This repository is configured to automatically create weekly tagged patch releases.
+This repository is configured to create tagged patch releases, which are currently triggered manually.

-Releases happen Monday at 00:00 UTC, and can be manually run as necessary.